 Marketing is an inherently context-heavy discipline.
 The old adage — the right message, to the right person, at the right time — is fundamentally a data and context problem.
 Personalization isn't a tactic anymore; it's the baseline expectation, and executing it requires knowing your customer data, business logic, past performance, and brand inside and out.
 That's a lot of context.
 Too much to paste into a chat window.
 For most mid-market teams, there isn't a budget to waste on broad, generic campaigns.
 Precision matters.
 Context isn't just helpful — it's the job.

-Introducing Project Halo: Marketing at the speed of thought.
+Introducing Adobe CX Enterprise Coworker: Marketing at the speed of thought.

-We're essentially building marketing-native LLM, one that isn't reasoning from general knowledge but from the specific context of your business — your customer segments, your past campaigns, your brand assets, your offers, your journeys.
+We've created a marketing-native LLM, one that isn't reasoning from general knowledge but from the specific context of your business — your customer segments, past campaigns, brand assets, offers, and current journeys.
 This is vibe marketing: the ability to move from intent to execution at the speed of a conversation, without sacrificing the intelligence and personalization that actually drives results.

-For marketers on lean teams who need AI to deliver confident outputs today, here's what we're building:
+For marketers on lean teams who need value from AI today, here's the skills we've pre-packaged:

-- Instant campaign performance answers: Ask natural language questions about what's working, what isn't, and why.
+- Analytics and insights: Through natural language queries, ask what's working, what isn't, and why.

 What this looks like in practice.